zmalone/chef-web-docs/source/build-a-delivery-pipeline/rhel/create-the-project/2/_index.md

 * creates the <code class="file-path">.delivery</code> directory and adds to it an empty build cookbook and a configuration file.
 * submits the change for review.

 Run `delivery init` from your local repository directory.
+When prompted for a password, use the one for the user you specified when you ran `delivery setup` to configure the Delivery command-line tools during the installation procedure.

 ```bash
 # ~/Development/deliver-customers-rhel